YannickKae/Multivariate-Forecasting-VAR-vs.-LSTM/README.md

 # Multivariate Time Series Forecasting: VAR vs. LSTM

 In this project, we explore two different approaches to forecasting multivariate time series data, using the Value, Momentum, Carry, and Defensive factors as examples.
-We compare the performance of a **Multivariate LSTM** model (5 output neurons) and a **Vector Autoregression (VAR)** model.
+We compare the performance of a **Multivariate LSTM** model (multiple output neurons) and a **Vector Autoregression (VAR)** model.

 ## Data